All You Need to Know About Mattresses and How Select the Right One for You

 Research and looking around

 One thing that many people are afraid to do when looking for a mattress is to thoroughly test them out.
 We don’t mean going to a store in your pyjamas with a blanket and having a nap, but you should make sure you properly test the mattress out.

 The easiest way to do this is to lie down on them.
 Don’t be afraid to put your shoes on the beds, as stores will usually have protection on the mattresses around the area where your feet go.
 If needed, just take your shoes off!

-Researching stores before you set out will also save you a lot of legwork.
-If you check out mattress store sites online and see what they have on offer, you’ll be able to narrow down your search quickly.
+Researching mattresses before you set out will also save you a lot of legwork.
+If you check out mattress stores online and see what they have on offer, you’ll be able to narrow down your search quickly.
 Some stores stock different brands, ranges, and models to others, so it’s a good idea to have a good look at a few.
 If you find there is a good sale on a particular mattress of interest, be sure to be as quick as possible in making the purchase as many stores will only keep a handful of sale items in stock.

 Remember, while one mattress may be perfect for you, it could be awful for your partner.
-Test more mattresses and take a look at our section on What to do when you disagree if you find yourself having trouble coming to a compromise.
+Test more mattresses and look at our section on What to do when you disagree if you find yourself having trouble coming to a compromise.

 Things to look for

 Mattresses are sorted into categories depending on how firm or soft they are.
-You’ll see them labelled as Extra Firm, Firm, Plush, or Ultra Plush.
+You’ll see them labelled as Extra Firm, Firm, Medium, Plush, or Ultra Plush.
 You may also find firm mattresses with extra cushioning within a pillow top, making them softer yet still firm enough for those needing a good support while sleeping.
 Test the different types and get a feel for what makes them firm or plush, and what is more comfortable for you.
 Remember to try to replicate the movements you normally make while sleeping.